 Mean score of companies in the Iron and Steel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Rio Tinto reported total carbon emissions of approximately 30,700,000,000 kg CO2e for Scope 1 emissions and about 574,600,000,000 kg CO2e for Scope 3 emissions.
+In 2024, Rio Tinto reported total carbon emissions of approximately 30,700,000,000 kg CO2e from Scope 1 sources and about 574,600,000,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious climate commitments, aiming to reduce its net Scope 1 and 2 emissions by 50% by 2030, relative to 2018 levels, and to achieve net zero emissions by 2050.
 This commitment encompasses all scopes of emissions, reflecting a comprehensive approach to climate action.
-In 2023, Rio Tinto's Scope 1 emissions were approximately 33,900,000,000 kg CO2e, while Scope 3 emissions were about 572,500,000,000 kg CO2e.
-The company has not disclosed Scope 2 emissions data, indicating a focus on direct emissions and those from its value chain.
-Rio Tinto's climate initiatives are supported by its commitment to the Science Based Targets initiative (SBTi) and other frameworks, although specific SBTi targets have not been detailed.
-The emissions data is sourced from the Rio Tinto Group, ensuring consistency and reliability in reporting.
-Overall, Rio Tinto's climate strategy reflects a proactive stance in addressing carbon emissions, aligning with global sustainability goals and industry standards.
+In 2023, Rio Tinto's global emissions included approximately 33,900,000,000 kg CO2e from Scope 1 and about 572,500,000,000 kg CO2e from Scope 3.
+The company has not disclosed Scope 2 emissions for this year, indicating a focus on direct emissions and those from its supply chain.
+Rio Tinto's climate strategy is supported by initiatives from its parent organization, Rio Tinto Group, which oversees its sustainability and emissions reporting.
+The company is actively working towards its reduction targets, with a clear roadmap to significantly lower its carbon footprint in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents